 Students and school staff also give their attention toward being active in the community and in philanthropic efforts that benefit young children and their families.
 These activities include a Trike/bike-a-thon, a children's clothing drive, on-going used shoe collection, a coin donation for the annual Walk for Life campaign, and most recently the American Heart Association's Jump Rope for Heart program.

 In recent years, the school has also expanded to include before and after school care for their students.
-Today, St. Peter and St. Paul Catholic School lists eight classroom teachers, three instructional aides, co-curricular teachers that include art, music and computers, a campus minister, and three office staff as its faculty and staff.
+Today, St. Peter and St. Paul Catholic School lists ten classroom teachers, four instructional aides, co-curricular teachers that include art, music, Spanish, physical education, a campus minister, and three office employees as its faculty and staff.

-Thanks to the generosity of many parishioners, donors, sponsors, and former graduates and families, St. Peter and St. Paul Catholic School continues to thrive and grow.
+Thanks to the generosity of many parishioners, donors, sponsors, and former graduates and families, St. Peter and St. Paul Catholic School continues to thrive and grow as we plan our expansion to 7th and 8th grades.
 Administrators and staff look forward to a bright future in which area families can receive a high quality, Catholic education.